Skip to main content

 Areas of Interest

-Health Care Delivery System; Care Coordination and System Integration; Public Health System; Health Disparities; Mental Health; Aging Health; Alzheimer's Disease and Related Dementias
+Health Care Delivery System; Health Policy; Care Coordination and System Integration; Health Information Technology; Health Disparities; Mental Health; Aging Health; Alzheimer's Disease and Related Dementias

-Dr. Chen has 17 years of research experience working with large secondary data sets and claims data and developing, refining, and applying analytical methods.
-She has been working closely with local health departments, hospitals, and community partners to design, develop and evaluate community interventions.
+Dr. Chen has 20 years of research experience working with large secondary data sets and claims data, and developing, refining, and applying analytical methods.
+Dr. Chen has worked closely with local health departments, hospitals, and community partners to design, develop, and evaluate community interventions.
+Her passion is to break down longstanding silos between healthcare delivery systems and build hospital-community integrated systems that deliver personalized patient-centered care to promote population health for all.

 PhD, 2008